Oscars 2020 | Full list of winners

 And will it be a big night for South Korean thriller Parasite, a critics’ favourite that could break through the subtitles barrier to take home some silverware?

-All will be revealed during the televised 92nd Academy Awards, which starts at 8:00pm Eastern Time (aka midnight British Summer Time) on Monday 10th February – and we’ll be updating our list of winners throughout the ceremony, so be sure to check back throughout the night to see how this year’s results are panning out.
+All will be revealed during the televised 92nd Academy Awards, which starts at 8:00pm Eastern Time Sunday 9th February (aka midnight British Summer Time on Monday 10th February) – and we’ll be updating our list of winners throughout the ceremony, so be sure to check back throughout the night to see how this year’s results are panning out.

 BEST PICTURE